acanimal/acanimal.github.io/src/content/blog/2018-03-15-express-async-middleware.md

 ## Middlewares

 Express is one of the most famous and used NodeJS frameworks.
 Among other things it adds the concept of middleware.
-Given a HTTP request (also the response) we can imagine a pipeline to traverse, where on each step a task is made: check request is authenticated, parse body and "inject" as an extra param in the request, check params are right, do some bussiness logic, etc.
+Given a HTTP request (also the response) we can imagine a pipeline to traverse, where on each step a task is made: check request is authenticated, parse body and "inject" as an extra param in the request, check params are right, do some business logic, etc.

 ![Express middlewares](@content/blog/images/express-middlewares.png)